zapier/visual-builder/docs/_manage/account-and-team/add-team.md

 Once you click "Send Invite", an email invitation will be sent to the invitee, requesting their acceptance.
 If the invitee does not already have a Zapier account associated with the invited email, they will need to create an account first.
 Upon accepting the invitation, they will gain access to the integration through their Zapier account on the Developer Platform.

-## Self-Serve Collaborator Access
+## Self-serve Collaborator access

 Depending on your [integration settings](https://cdn.zappy.app/b2637f3ad910c36c4e8c8224c349beee.png), users have the option to self-serve and join an integration team as Collaborators.
 This feature employs domain-name verification and is managed by integration Admins.
 Currently, this feature is only available for integrations listed in [Zapier's directory](https://zapier.com/apps).

-### Enabling or Disabling Self-Serve Collaborator Access
+### Enable or disable self-serve Collaborator access

 To toggle the “Self-serve join as Collaborator” feature, please follow these steps:
 1. Log into the [Developer Platform](https://zapier.com/app/developer)